Iran–Israel relations: Iran threatening Israel

 On 2 October 2012, Hojjat al-Eslam Ali Shirazi, the representative of Supreme Leader Ayatollah Ali Khamenei to the Iranian Qods Force, alleged that Iran required only "24 hours and an excuse" in order to eradicate Israel.
-Shirazi alleged that Israel was "close to annihilation," and allegedly sought to attack Iran out of desperation.
+Shirazi alleged that Israel was "close to annihilation" and sought to attack Iran out of desperation.

-Iran's actions, nuclear program, and threats have been viewed by Dr. Gregory Stanton, the founder and director of Genocide Watch, as having taken 6 out of 8 steps on the "path to genocide."
-Stanton urged the international community to take action against Iran and to isolate it, in order to "curb its genocidal intent."
-He said that "one of the best predictors of genocide is incitement to genocide ... and I believe that is exactly what Iran is doing today."
+Iran's actions, nuclear program, and threats have been viewed by Gregory Stanton, the founder and director of Genocide Watch, as having taken six of eight steps on the "path to genocide".
+He urged the international community to take action against Iran and to isolate it, in order to "curb its genocidal intent".
+He said "one of the best predictors of genocide is incitement to genocide" and that believes this is "exactly what Iran is doing today".
 Incitement to genocide is a crime under international law.
-He stressed that it is important not to dismiss "the early signs" as "diabolical rhetoric or as a tactic meant to advance a different goal," and doing so would "enable the perpetrators."
-Stanton also said that Iran has classified and symbolized Israel via hate speech and an ideology of exclusion, and has dehumanized Israel by portraying potential victim as "cancer" that should be wiped out.
-In addition, Stanton said that Iran has organized "fanatical militas," such as the Islamic Revolutionary Guard Corps, while stifling dissent in Iranian society.
+He stressed that it is important not to dismiss "the early signs" as "diabolical rhetoric or as a tactic meant to advance a different goal", and doing so would "enable the perpetrators".
+He said Iran has classified and symbolized Israel via hate speech and an ideology of exclusion, and has dehumanized Israel by portraying potential victim as "cancer" that should be wiped out.
+In addition, Stanton said that Iran has organized "fanatical militas", such as the Islamic Revolutionary Guard Corps, while stifling dissent in Iranian society.
 He added that by denying a previous genocide, the Holocaust, by working on weapons of mass destruction, and through global terrorism, Iran has prepared for genocide.

 In January 2013, Iran warned that any Israeli attack on Syria would be treated the same as an attack on Iran.
 After Israel attacked Syria, Iran simply stated that Israel would "regret this recent aggression".

-In March 2015, the commander of the Basij militia of Iran's Revolutionary Guards said that "erasing Israel off the map is not negotiable."
+In March 2015, the commander of the Basij militia of Iran's Revolutionary Guards said that "erasing Israel off the map is not negotiable".

+On 6 June 2023, IRGC unveiled Fattah (missile), an Iranian hypersonic medium-range ballistic missile with a range of 1400 km and a terminal speed of Mach 13–15.
+Iran also claimed that this missile can strike Israel within 400 seconds and avoid the most advanced anti-ballistic missile systems of the United States and Israel, including Israel's Iron Dome.